iszczesniak/cpp/memory/index.md

 data destroyed, but also a necessity since the stack has to be cleaned up when the scope ends.

+Data created locally are destroyed in the reverse order of their creation, because the stack is a FILO (first in, last out) structure.

 {% highlight c++ %}
 {% include_relative local.cc %}
 {% endhighlight %}

 ## The dynamic data

+Dynamic data are created on the heap with the `new` operator, and has to be destroyed with the `delete` operator.

+{% highlight c++ %}
+{% include_relative dynamic.cc %}
+{% endhighlight %}

 ## Local vs dynamic data